zzanehip/The-OldOS-Project/README.md

 <td align="center">
 <img width="2000" height="0"><br>
 <b>Updates: Version 1.0 is currently available 🎉</b><br>
+<small>Jul 22.
+FYI, my Twitter account got temporarliy locked when I entered my brithday.
+All will be fine, but I might be inactive for the next 24ish hours while I wait on Twitter to send me an account restoration tool.</small><br>
 <small>While I work on fixing an issue in Xcode 12.5+ with LazyVGrid, I recommend you build using Xcode 12.4 and below.</small>
 <img width="2000" height="0">
 </td>